 We refer to our overall concerns on the proposed Guidance, as described in our comment letter above.
-Taking into account our overall concerns, we generally support EFRAG's comments.
+In addition, we refer to EFRAG's response to the ED.
+We generally support EFRAG's comments.

 Proposed amendments to IFRS 13

 Question 6-Overall disclosure objective for assets and liabilities measured at fair value in the statement of financial position after initial recognition